 Part 1: Introduction and Background 4

 What is a Statement of Community Involvement?
 4

+Why are we producing a new Statement of Community Involvement?
+Bookmark not defined.
+Error!

-How can I comment on the Draft SCI?
+How can I comment on the Draft SCI?Error!
+Bookmark no t defined.

+Why should the community get involved in the planning process?
 4

-Why should the community get involved in the planning process?
-5

-Challenges and objectives 6
+Challenges and objectives 5

-National Health Emergencies 7
+National Health Emergencies 6

-Equal Opportunity 7
+Equal Opportunity 6

 Equal Opportunity - Accessibility 7

-The Planning System: Plan-Making and Decision-Taking 8
+The Planning System: Plan-Making and Decision-Taking 7

 Part 2: Planning Policy 9

 How can you get involved in plan-making?
 9

 Who we will be consulting?
 9

 Consultation Database 10

 Duty to Cooperate 10

 The Newcastle-Under-Lyme Local Plan 11

 How will the Local Plan be prepared?
 11

 The Role of Elected Members in Local Plan Preparation: 14

 Local Plan - Methods of Communication 15

 Supplementary Planning Documents (SPD's) 18

-Preparation and Review of this Statement of Community Involvement 20
+Preparation and Review of this Statement of Community Involvement

 Part 3: Neighbourhood Planning 21

-Part 4: Development Management 24
+Part 4: Development Management - DM to check this section 24

 The Development Management Process 24

-Types and Categories of Applications 26
+Types and Categories of Applications

-Community Involvement in Decision making 26
+Community Involvement in Decision making

 Pre-Application Planning Advice 27

 Community Involvement in preparing planning applications 27

-Role of Elected Members (Councillors) in pre-application discussions 28
+Role of Elected Members (Councillors) in pre-application discussions

-The Decision-Making Process 28
+The Decision-Making Process

-Consultation 29
+Consultation2 9

-Public Consultation: 20
+Public Consultation:2 9

-Representations 30
+Representations 0

-Decisions 31

-Enforcement 32
+Decisions3 1

+Enforcement3 2

-Planning Aid 33
+Planning Aid3 3

-Appendix 1: Local Plan and Neighbourhood Plan Consultation Bodies 34
+Appendix 1: Local Plan and Neighbourhood Plan Consultation Bodies 4

-Appendix 2: Types of applications made under planning legislation to Local Planning Authorities
+Appendix 2: Types of applications made under planning legislation to Local Planning Authorities - DM to check 6

-Appendix 3: Development Types 39
+Appendix 3: Development Types - DM to check3 9

-Appendix 4: Identification of adjoining land whose owners/occupiers are to notified of an application (Newcastle)
+Appendix 4: Identification of adjoining land whose owners/occupiers are to be notified of an application (Newcastle) - DM to check

-Appendix 5: Pre-Application Consultation 41
+Appendix 5: Pre-Application Consultation - DM to check 1

-Appendix 6: Publicity for planning applications made under planning legislation 42
+Appendix 6: Publicity for planning applications made under planning legislation - DM to check 2

-Appendix 7: Publicity for other types of applications made under planning legislation 44
+Appendix 7: Publicity for other types of applications made under planning legislation - DM to check 4

-Appendix 8: COVID-19 Statement 51
+Appendix 8: COVID-19 Statement5 1

-Appendix 9: Glossary 54
+Appendix 9: Glossary5 4